shammun/ocean_potential_temperature_density/README.md

-### A Streamlit App for Ocean to Calculate Potential Temperature, Density, Potential Density, Density Anomaly, and Static Stability from Salinity, Temperature and Pressure Data only
+### A Streamlit App for Ocean to Calculate Potential Temperature, Density, Potential Density, Density Anomaly, and Static Stability from Salinity, Temperature and Pressure Data Only

 **Shammunul Islam (sislam27@mason.edu)**